Adjudication/Administrative Review – the formal university process by which the outcome of a Title IX complaint is determined.

 - Incest – sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-- Rape – the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+- Rape– the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the complainant.

-- Reasonable person means a person under similar circumstances and with similar identities to the victim.
+- Reasonable person means a person under similar circumstances and with similar identities to the complainant.

 Student – all persons enrolled in undergraduate, graduate, IELP or professional courses at the university whether full or part-time.
 For the purposes of university policy, a student is one who is enrolled in a degree or non-degree program at the university or is representing the university between regular academic semesters (including summer and Christmas break).
 A student is considered to be enrolled at the university unless he/she has completed an official university withdrawal/hiatus process or has graduated from the university.

-Threat to the Health and/or Safety of Others – threat to the health and/or safety of others means, for example, any act, planned act or threatened act that places another student, member of the faculty or staff or any campus visitor at an unreasonable risk of bodily harm, exposure to illness, loss of life or destruction of property.
-A threatened act includes overt threats, as well as threats or reasonably perceived by the actions, interactions and/or conduct of a student.
+Threat to the Health and/or Safety of Others – threat to the health and/or safety of others means, for example, any act, planned act or threatened act that places another student, employee or any campus visitor at an unreasonable risk of bodily harm, exposure to illness, loss of life or destruction of property.
+A threatened act includes overt threats, as well as threats or reasonably perceived by the actions, interactions and/or conduct of a student or employee.

-Title IX Coordinator - Fresno Pacific University’s Title IX Coordinators are the formally trained designated agents of the University with primary responsibility for coordinating University Title IX compliance efforts.
-The Title IX Coordinators’ responsibilities are critical to the development, implementation, and monitoring of meaningful efforts to comply with Title IX legislation, regulation, and case law.
-In broad terms, the Title IX Coordinators oversee monitoring of University policy in relation to Title IX law developments; implementation of grievance procedures, including notification, investigation and disposition of complaints; provision of educational materials and training for the campus community; conducting and/or coordinating investigations of complaints received pursuant to Title IX; ensuring a fair and neutral process for all parties; and monitoring all other aspects of the University’s Title IX compliance.
+Title IX Coordinator/Title IX Deputy Coordinator (also referred to as the “coordinator” or “deputy coordinator”) - Fresno Pacific University’s coordinator and deputy coordinator are the formally trained designated Title IX employee with primary responsibility for coordinating University Title IX compliance efforts.
+The coordinators’ responsibilities are critical to the development, implementation, and monitoring of meaningful efforts to comply with Title IX legislation, regulation, and case law.
+In broad terms, the coordinators oversee monitoring of University policy in relation to Title IX law developments; implementation of grievance procedures, including notification, investigation and disposition of complaints; provision of educational materials and training for the campus community; conducting and/or coordinating investigations of complaints received pursuant to Title IX; ensuring a fair and neutral process for all parties; and monitoring all other aspects of the University’s Title IX compliance.

-A Title IX Coordinator may delegate certain of his or her responsibilities under this policy to other University officials if the Title IX Coordinator determines that it is reasonable and consistent with the purposes of this policy.
-A Title IX Coordinator has the authority to interpret any ambiguity in this policy.
-If a Title IX Coordinator determines that a person who has responsibility under this policy has a conflict of interest in a particular matter, then the Title IX Coordinator has the authority to replace such person with another University official for such a matter.
+A coordinator may delegate his or her responsibilities under this policy to other University officials if the coordinator determines that it is reasonable and consistent with the purposes of this policy.
+A coordinator has the authority to interpret any ambiguity in this policy.
+If a coordinator determines that a person who has responsibility under this policy has a conflict of interest in a particular matter, then the coordinator has the authority to replace such person with another University official for such a matter.

-Title IX Investigator - Fresno Pacific University’s Title IX Investigators are the formally trained designated agents of the University with the primary responsibilities to investigate and/or coordinate investigations of complaints received pursuant to Title IX.
+Title IX Investigator (also referred to as the “investigator”) - Fresno Pacific University’s investigators are the formally trained designated Title IX employee with the primary responsibilities to investigate and/or coordinate investigations of complaints received pursuant to Title IX.

-Unreasonable Disruption to the Educational Environment – unreasonable disruption to the educational environment means, for example, any disruptive act that unreasonably impedes another student’s functioning with in an academic or community life setting or unreasonably impedes the ability of faculty, administration or staff to fulfill their duties and obligations.
+Unreasonable Disruption to the Educational Environment – unreasonable disruption to the educational environment means, for example, any disruptive act that unreasonably impedes another student’s/employee’s functioning with in an academic or community life setting or unreasonably impedes the ability of employees (faculty, administration or staff) to fulfill their duties and obligations.
 A violation may include a single disruptive act or ongoing acts and may involve complaints from students or employees.
 In determining violations, an assessment will be made of the nature and extent of the disruption and the content and frequency of the complaints(s).